 - Tax deductions reduce the amount of your income that is subject to taxes.

-Strategic tax planning for businesses means planning to maximize the value of tax credits and deductions.
-A CPA in tax planning will know the tax credits and deductions relevant to your industry and unique tax problems.
+Strategic tax planning for businesses means adjusting reporting and classifications to maximize the value of tax credits and deductions.
+A CPA in tax planning will know the credits and deductions relevant to your industry and unique tax problems.

 Always look for active, motivated CPAs.
 We’re the ones who know the past, present, and (likely) future credits and deductions.
 Take advantage of every available tax credit and deduction available under the law, and your investment in tax planning will pay for itself.